SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### TOR Usage Generic Rule
   - 22/11/2023 - minor - Adding filter to improve rule.

-### AD Object WriteDAC Access
-  - 21/11/2023 - minor - Rule's effort level has been changed to advanced as legitimate administrator actions can trigger the rule.

 ### Suspicious Double Extension
   - 21/11/2023 - minor - Rule's effort level has been changed to advanced as it was too dependent on the environment.

 ### WiFi Credentials Harvesting Using Netsh
   - 21/11/2023 - minor - Rule's effort level has been changed to advanced as it was highly dependent on the environment.

+### AD Object WriteDAC Access
+  - 21/11/2023 - minor - Rule's effort level has been changed to advanced as legitimate administrator actions can trigger the rule.

 ### PowerShell Credential Prompt
   - 20/11/2023 - minor - Rule's effort level has been changed to advanced as it was too dependent on the environment.

+### WAF Block Rule
+  - 15/11/2023 - minor - Adding support for Ubika

 ### AWS CloudTrail Remove Flow logs
   - 15/11/2023 - minor - Changing effort level.

-### WAF Block Rule
-  - 15/11/2023 - minor - Adding support for Ubika

 ### AWS CloudTrail GuardDuty Detector Deleted
-  - 08/11/2023 - minor - Added filter to reduce false positives

-### Cobalt Strike Default Beacons Names
   - 08/11/2023 - minor - Added filter to reduce false positives

 ### NTDS.dit File Interaction Through Command Line